ai4os/ai4-docs/source/reference/llm.rst

 1. In VScode, install the `Continue.dev <https://www.continue.dev/>`__ extension.
 2. Open the Continue config file: ``/home/<user>/.continue/config.yaml``
-3. Modify it to add the LLM model, :ref:`using your API key <reference/llm:Retrieve the API endpoint/key>`:
+3. Modify it to add the LLM model, :ref:`using your API key <reference/llm:Retrieve the API credentials>`:

   .. code-block:: yaml